Mariosunny/validate-declarative/README.md

 ## Examples
-This section contains some examples of common use cases for this utility.
+This section contains some examples of common use cases.

 <details><summary><b>Single values</b></summary>